How does this company make money?

 What external forces can significantly affect this company?

-Australian foreign investment restrictions on residential property purchases directly reduce REA Group's addressable market and listing volumes.
-Sterling-to-dollar exchange rate fluctuations affect the reported value of The Times and The Sun operations when results are converted to USD.
-Changes to U.S. postal service delivery schedules affect Wall Street Journal print subscriber retention in suburban markets.
+Australian foreign investment restrictions on residential property purchases shrink the pool of transactions that REA Group can list, directly reducing listing volumes.
+Sterling-to-dollar exchange rate swings affect how profitable The Times and The Sun look when results are converted into USD for reporting.
+Changes to U.S. postal service delivery schedules can push Wall Street Journal print subscribers in suburban markets to cancel.

 Where is this company structurally vulnerable?